archdaily/archdaily.github.io/_posts/2014-02-19-the-deployment-ecosystem.markdown

 Scenario 1: We need to deploy to all the current instances
 ==========================================================

+This scenario is described in the main picture of this post.

 We wrote a little library [(aws-deploy-helper)][aws-deploy-helper] that connects to the **AWS API** and gets the information of all the current *AWS EC2 instances* of an *ASG*, creating two useful files.